 MASON, Everett & Walter (about 1897-98) - thanks to Everett's grandson, Steve - he has sent me some awesome photos :) and these two darling boys is one one of the several !!

-Mason Family -- Top left: William and Lula Mason Top right: Hazel (Mason) Davis with Kenneth and Sharon Davis Bottom left: William, Lula, Hazel, Robert Mason Bottom right: William, Lula, and Hazel -- thanks again to Steve for the picture here and one below :) -- I also did these individually as the colorings of the group were so different so tried to do them each and sharpen them up (probably failed, but tried :)
+Mason Family -- First Photo: William and Lula Mason; Second Photo: Hazel (Mason) Davis with Kenneth and Sharon Davis; Third Photo: William, Lula, Hazel, Robert Mason; Fourth Photo: William, Lula, and Hazel -- thanks again to Steve for the picture here and one below :)

 MASON, Robert D. - class at Young's Chapel School, 1942 - no others known but principal is (writing hard to read so hopefully it's correct) (Mrs) Irene Natdetlee Carner -- if you know anymore please let me know !!
 Thanks so much Steve M. Another pic of Robert & another -- Steve told me he thought his dad was taking selfies -- heehee !! kbz